-I’m sure you’ve seen mousse recipes that only call for chocolate and heavy whipping cream.
-That makes a nice mousse but if you want the very BEST Chocolate Mousse then you need to add egg yolks which adds to the richness and creaminess of the mousse and a simple syrup (boiled sugar and water) which adds a touch of sweetness.
+I’m sure you’ve seen mousse recipes that only call for two ingredients: chocolate and heavy whipping cream.
+That recipe makes a nice mousse but if you want the very BEST Chocolate Mousse then you need to add egg yolks, which adds to the richness and creaminess, and a simple syrup (boiled sugar and water), which adds a touch of sweetness.

 In my original mousse recipe that I used to create my Chocolate Raspberry Mousse Cake, a Three Layer Chocolate Cherry Mousse Cake, and even a gluten free Chocolate Peppermint Mousse cake, I simply poured the boiling simple syrup into the egg yolks then added them to melted chocolate before folding in the whipped cream.

-Being a top notch pastry chef taught me this recipe I had no reservations about the eggs, but several of you did, so I developed this method of heating the eggs and simple syrup a bit longer just to ensure the eggs are heated thoroughly.
+Being a top notch pastry chef taught me this recipe I had no reservations about the safety of the eggs, but several of you did, so I developed this method of heating the eggs and simple syrup a bit longer just to ensure the eggs are heated thoroughly.

 Watch this video to see how you can make the BEST Chocolate Mousse Recipe: